NetApp/kubevoltracker/README.md

 the kubevoltracker container must be modified to point to a local registry containing the kubevoltracker image, and it may be necessary to change the port of the API server, depending on the Kubernetes configuration.
-The IP ddress of the API server is discovered through the Service API and thus should not need to change, although specifying the IP address directly instead may improve performance and stability.
+The IP address of the API server is discovered through the Service API and thus should not need to change, although specifying the IP address directly instead may improve performance and stability.